-An associate professor at The Hebrew University of Jerusalem's department of political science, Prof. Dan Avnon founded and headed HU's Gilo Center for Citizenship, Democracy & Civic Education and later on headed the Federman School of Public Policy & Governance.
+The Leon Blum Chair in Political Science, Professor Dan Avnon founded and headed HU's Gilo Center for Citizenship, Democracy & Civic Education (2001-2007) and was head of the Federman School of Public Policy & Governance (2009-2011).
 His PhD is from UC Berkeley (1990).
-He taught at UC Berkeley, Stanford University and the University of Toronto, and held visiting fellowships at the Universities of Singapore, Sydney and Toronto.
+He has taught at UC Berkeley, Stanford University and The University of Toronto, and has held visiting fellowships at the Universities of Singapore, Sydney and Toronto.
 Dan Avnon has published books and essays in the fields of general and Jewish political philosophy, civic education, comparative politics and government and constitution in Israel.

-Dan is currently Chair of the Israeli Ministry of Education's Political Science Curriculum advisory committee, Chairs the Academy of Hebrew Language's committee for political science terminology, and is a member of the Israeli Political Science Association’s executive board.
+Dan is Chair of the Israeli Ministry of Education's Political Science Curriculum Advisory Committee, He is also head of the Israel's Academy of Hebrew Language's committee for political science terminology.

 Select publications from past decade:

 (2017) “The New Citizenship: Ethnic, Nationalistic, “Majority rule” prior to universal values.”
 Giluyi Daat: Multidisciplinary Journal of Education, Society and Culture.
 (Hebrew, forthcoming).